fuhaililab/sc2MeNetDrug/targetDrug.md

 ## Introduction

 You can find this analysis in the "Communication and Drug" section.
-Drug discovering and clustering based on targets and chemical structure analysis allows you to find potential drugs for diseases based on targets and chemical structure of drugs.
+Drug discovering and clustering based on targets and chemical structure analysis allows you to find potential drugs to inhibit signaling communication network based on targets and chemical structure of drugs.

 This part will be computed along with the signaling communication network discovery portion.
 More information can be found here: [signaling communication network discovery analysis](/cell-cellCommunication.md).
 You don't need to do any additional operation for this analysis, just set all the parameters for the signaling communication network discovery and Drug Discovering and Clustering Based on Signaling Signatures, then click blue button  "Generate Communication Network and Drug" to start computation.